 - Grapefruit Juice: I like to keep grapefruit in the mix as well.
 Again, fresh-squeezed juice will taste best.

 Pro Tip: Cut fresh blood oranges into thin slices and dip them into sea salt to garnish your Palomas.

-A Paloma cocktail is a tequila based drink.
-Traditionally tequila is mixed with grapefruit soda, served over ice with a lime slice and salt.
+A traditional Paloma cocktail is a tequila based drink.
+Tequila is mixed with grapefruit soda, served over ice with a lime slice and salt.
 It’s an easy to prepare and refreshing drink.

 Paloma is Spanish for ‘dove’.
 Some believe that it is named after a popular folk song, ‘La Paloma’ (‘The Dove) which was composed in the 1860s.

 Serve these Blood Orange Palomas over ice, with a salted blood orange slice for garnish if you like!
 These fizzy cocktails go well with your favorite Mexican foods, Cinco de Mayo appetizers, and other party foods.
 Serve them with tortilla chips and restaurant style salsa or white queso for a simple gathering with friends.
 These are one of my favorite summer cocktails because they’re so refreshing!